Tropical Weierstrass points and Weierstrass weights: Further examples and discussions

-We now come to the more general case $h \geq 2$.
-The computation of the Weierstrass locus is complicated in general, and the shape of this locus depends on the values of all parameters: $a$, $b$, $h$ and the lengths of the edges.
-We will thus illustrate the computation in two concrete cases.
+The canonical divisor has coefficients $K(u) = h - 1 + 2 a$ and $K(v) = h - 1 + 2 b$.
+The determination of the Weierstrass locus $\Wloc(K, \g)$ turns out to be quite involved in general, and its shape depends on the values of $a$, $b$, $h$ and the edge lengths.
+We illustrate the computation in one concrete example.